-- a.
-A suspended player interfering with play; - b.
-A significant incident, that affects the outcome not seen by or dealt with by the umpires and/or officials; - c.
-A non-registered or ineligible player; - d.
-Excessive over-run or shortage of time when both umpires or the technical bench have been negligent; and - e.
-Incorrect end to a half or game e.g. non-completion of a penalty corner.
+- b) A significant incident, that affects the outcome not seen by or dealt with by the umpires and/or officials; - c) A non-registered or ineligible player; - d) Excessive over-run or shortage of time when both umpires or the technical bench have been negligent; and - e) Incorrect end to a half or game e.g. non-completion of a penalty corner.